THE ANCIENT CELTS, PAGE ONE

 Roman god, Pan, for the way they lime their hair and make it stand up and pull

-it back to the nape of their neck.
+it back to the back of their neck.
 This was probably a battle tactic to make

 themselves look frightening to the enemy.
 They also beat their swords and